AlainParadis/HEAL610/lit-review-new.md

 ### What is WIL?

 Work-Integrated Learning is an educational approach which is a part of experiential learning that integrates academic learning with practical experience in a professional setting.
 It is designed to bridge the gap between theory and practice, enabling students to develop industry-relevant skills.
 WIL can take various forms, including but not limited to co-op programs, internships, apprenticeships, clinical placements, research partnerships, and community service learning.
 These experiences may be paid or unpaid, required or optional, and can occur at different points within a program of study.
 The defining characteristic of WIL is its structured integration within the curriculum, ensuring that workplace experiences contribute meaningfully to students’ academic and professional development {% cite cewil_what_2021 %}, {% cite kay_emerging_2019 %}, {% cite mabungela_accelerating_2024 %}, {% cite stirling_practical_2024 %}, {% cite wyonch_class_2023 %}.

-### The Importance of WIL in Graphic Design

-WIL has become increasingly popular in HE {% cite chatoor_student_2023 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}

-It has become the responsibility of higher education institutions to make students employment-ready {% cite cheng_employability_2022 %}.

-WIL plays a central role in supporting the development students' professional identity {% cite trede_role_2012 %}.

-In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 mcrae_work-integrated_2018 %}.

-Students who participate in WIL have a higher GPA than those who do not.
-They are more satisfied with their programs, are less worried about their studies and experience superior labour market outcomes {% cite drysdale_motivation_2018 jackson_impact_2023 macdonald_realizing_2014 raelin_gendered_2014 parker_differential_2016 purdie_are_2013 raelin_gendered_2014 ramirez_academic_2015 %}

-WIL activities support students in building a professional network {% cite usher_why_2020 %} {% cite jackson_impact_2023 %}, {% cite mabungela_accelerating_2024 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite ross_developing_2019 %}, {% cite sattler_work-integrated_2011 %}, {% cite sattler_work-integrated_2012 %}

-Employers play a crucial role in WIL initiatives, benefiting from several advantages.
-WIL serves as a pipeline for recruiting skilled graduates who are familiar with industry practices and expectations.
-Employers report reduced recruitment costs and risks when hiring graduates who have participated in WIL.
-Students bring fresh perspectives, innovative ideas and cutting-edge knowledge to the workplace, contributing to organizational growth and problem-solving.
-Collaborating with educational institutions fosters long-term relationships that support workforce development {% cite bilgin_impact_2024 %}, {% cite chatoor_working_2023 %},
-{% cite doolan_benefits_2019 %}, {% cite freudenberg_its_2008 %}, {% cite mcrae_work-integrated_2018 %}, {% cite stirling_practical_2024 %}

--   {% cite lester_work-integrated_2016  %}:
-    -   Collaboration and engagement by employers:
-        -   Patterns and motivations of engagement,
-        -   Barriers to engagement,
-        -   Solutions and success factors

-{% cite sattler_work-integrated_2011 %}
-{% cite sattler_work-integrated_2012 %}
-{% cite usher_why_2020 %}

-{% cite freudenberg_its_2008 %} addresses employment readiness.
-Graduate skills demanded by employers include being confident communicators, team players, critical thinkers, problem solvers and having initiative (Harvey, Moon and Geall, 1997)

--   Faculty currency and network building {% cite provosts_task_force_on_experiential_education_experiential_2017 %}

--   Addresses institutional goals

-Almost half of Ontario’s higher education learners participate in some form of WIL to be better prepared for the workplace {% cite stirling_practical_2024 %}.
-Research shows that participants in WIL experience superior labour market outcomes, including a higher likelihood of employment and significantly higher incomes {% cite wyonch_class_2023 %}.
-Usher {% cite usher_why_2020 %} claims that WIL is a useful talent scouting opportunity for employers, forging new connections with up-and-coming graduates.

-[Drysdale](https://scholar.google.ca/scholar?hl=en&as_sdt=0%2C5&q=Drysdale%2C+M.T.B.&btnG=&inst=8545375229648679180) has a lot of evidence on how WIL benefits students psychologically.

-Some educators view the need for HEI to cater to the workplace as being problematic.
-They claim their imperative is to serve a higher educational purpose. {% cite billett_realising_2009 %}

 ### The Current State